PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 13 Plans.md

 ToDo:
 * Plan out the encounters/locations for either Boromar group they decide to attack
 * What about the Creation Forge?
+* Create "Target packets" about the two clans, detailing information about those they may encounter.
 ### Outline
 - (List of key events or topics that will happen in the session)